 The Oracle Cloud Platform (also known as Platform as a Service or PaaS) provides a shared and elastically scalable platform for consolidation of existing applications and new application development and deployment.
 The Oracle Cloud Platform delivers cost savings through standardization and higher utilization of the shard platform across multiple applications.

-Amazon AWS is ranked 2nd in PaaS Clouds with 152 reviews while Oracle Cloud Platform is ranked 4th in PaaS Clouds with 10 reviews.
-Amazon AWS is rated 8.4, while Oracle Cloud Platform is rated 7.6.
+Amazon AWS is ranked 2nd in PaaS Clouds with 167 reviews while Oracle Cloud Platform is ranked 5th in PaaS Clouds with 17 reviews.
+Amazon AWS is rated 8.4, while Oracle Cloud Platform is rated 7.8.
 The top reviewer of Amazon AWS writes "Flexible, scales well, and offers good stability".
 On the other hand, the top reviewer of Oracle Cloud Platform writes "Flexibility in supporting different capabilities and integrations make this excellent for moving to the cloud".
-Amazon AWS is most compared with Microsoft Azure, OpenShift, SAP Cloud Platform, IBM Public Cloud and Salesforce Platform, whereas Oracle Cloud Platform is most compared with Microsoft Azure, IBM Public Cloud, OpenShift, Google Compute Engine and Google Cloud.
+Amazon AWS is most compared with Microsoft Azure, SAP Cloud Platform, OpenShift, IBM Public Cloud and Pivotal Cloud Foundry, whereas Oracle Cloud Platform is most compared with Microsoft Azure, Google Cloud, IBM Public Cloud, OpenShift and Amazon Lightsail.
 See our Amazon AWS vs. Oracle Cloud Platform report.

 See our list of best PaaS Clouds vendors.